 The Best Batch Cooking Recipes for Dessert

-Got a hankering for something sweet?
-The best part about dessert batch cooking is that the portions are already there!
-Instead of freezing the whole cake or tray bake, cut the pieces as you normally would and store them in the freezer wrapped in tin foil, clingfilm or in a resealable bag that you can re-use next time.
+And the best part about dessert batch cooking is that the portions are already there!
+Instead of freezing the whole cake or tray bake, simple cut the pieces as you normally would and store them in the freezer wrapped in tin foil, clingfilm or in a resealable bag that you can re-use next time.

 - Chocolate brownies.
 Or try out our vegan brownie